crawl/crawl/crawl-ref/readme.txt

 The docs/ folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):

-* the_manual.txt  The complete manual; describing all aspects in the detail.
+* crawl_manual.txt   The complete manual; describing all aspects in the detail.
 Contains appendices on species, classes, etc.
-* options.txt     Describes all options in detail.
+* options_guide.txt  Describes all options in detail.
 The structure of init.txt follows this text.
-* macros.txt      A how-to on using macros and keymappings, with examples.
+* macros_guide.txt   A how-to on using macros and keymappings, with examples.
 * aptitudes.txt      Some numbers defining certain aspects of the races.
                      Helpful, but not needed for winning.
 * quickstart.txt     A short introduction for new players.
 * ssh_guide.txt      An elaborate introduction on how to get internet play to work.
 For Windows only.
 * irc_guide.txt      An elaborate introduction on how to access the IRC channel ##crawl.
 * keys.pdf           A printable document, listing all commands and it also contains a very short guide for new players.

 3. Contact and reporting bugs